By Tamar Schiff, MD

 Peer Reviewed

 Addiction, by definition, is a negative word.
-It implies the overindulging of something with a high or uncertain risk to benefit ratio, such as coffee.
-Yet …
+It implies the overindulging of something with a high or uncertain risk to benefit ratio, such as coffee. …

 By Kimberly Skrobarcek, MD